-The second line displays the available functions.
-Each function can be called by the corresponding $\mathbf{F}{-}$ key of the keyboard, or by clicking with stylus & tablet on the corresponding area on this line.
+The second line of the Clip screen displays the available functions.
+Each function can be called by the corresponding F key of the keyboard, or by clicking with stylus & tablet on the corresponding area on this line.

-F1: Name

-This function is used to name a clip.
-For more information on how to name a clip in the VGA, refer to the section 9.3.8 'How to Name a Clip', on page 59.

-F2: Clip/Cam

-This function toggles between CLIP mode and CAM mode.

-- In CLIP mode, actions on a clip will use all available cameras for this clip. - In CAM mode, actions on a clip will only use the selected camera for this clip.
+Function Key Description Name F1 This function is used to name a clip.
+Clip/Cam F2 This function toggles between CLIP mode and CAM mode.
+In CLIP mode, actions on a clip will use all available cameras for this clip.
+In CAM mode, actions on a clip will only use the selected camera for this clip.
 Other functions such as Name, Delete, Copy, Set TC, >Archive depend on this mode selection.

-F3: Call

-The operator can gain immediate access to a local or network clip by typing its ID number.

-F4: Pref

-This option changes the primary camera of a clip.
-For information on how to change the primary camera of a clip, refer to the section 9.3.9 'How to Change the Primary Camera of a Clip', on page 59.

-F5: View

-This option changes the standard display to the extended display and vice versa.
-Refer to the section 9.3.14 'Clip Screen - Extended View', on page 64.

-F6: KW1

-This option calls the On-Air Keyword screen.
-Refer to the Chapter 10 'Keyword Management', on page 71 for more details.

-F7: KW2

-This option calls the Off-Air Keyword Screen.
-Refer to the Chapter 10 'Keyword Management', on page 71 for more details.

-SHIFT+F7: Delay

-This function calls the Video Delay VGA screen.
-Refer to the Chapter 8 'Video Delay', on page 35.

-F8: Search

-This option calls the VGA Search Screen.
-Refer to the Chapter 10 'Keyword Management', on page 71 for more details.
+Call F3 The operator can gain immediate access to a local or network clip by typing its ID number.
+Pref F4 This option changes the primary camera of a clip.
+View F5 This option changes the standard display to the extended display and vice versa.
+KW1 F6 This option calls the On-Air Keyword screen.
+KW2 F7 This option calls the Off-Air Keyword Screen.
+Delay SHIFT+F7 This function calls the Video Delay VGA screen.
+Search F8 This option calls the VGA Search Screen.
+Net SHIFT+F8 See hereunder.
+Connect F9 See hereunder.
+Playlist F0 The Playlist screen can be accessed by selecting F10 on the keyboard.

-SHIFT+F8: Net
+Net Function (SHIFT+F8)